ReDI-School/intro-java/lesson1/exercises/exercise2.md

 ---
-title: "Exercise 2: Doing your first code changes in Java Program"
+title: "Exercise 2: Your first code changes in a Java Program"
 parent: Ingredients of a Java Program
 nav_order: 3
 ---
-# Exercise 2: Doing your first code changes in Java Program
+# Exercise 2: Your first code changes in a Java Program
 Please do this exercise in a group with other students.

 Go through the questions and discuss the answers within your group.